Once you set up your domain’s dmarc, it’s time for you to relax and monitor.

 Alerts are beneficial in any deployment phase.
 During the initial stages of your DMARC project, you may want to trace all the changes you’re actively making; once you’ve secured your domains with a DMARC enforcement policy, EasyDMARC’s alerting system will help operationalize DMARC by focusing alerts on broken records and potential domain abuse.
 Regardless of the alert type, it’s important to find changes quickly and take corrective actions as required.

-Why Does One Need Alerts?
+Why Do You Need Alerts?

 Alerts are an essential addition to your domains’ DMARC configuration.
 Whether you’re at the monitoring phase of your DMARC deployment, or at DMARC enforcement, alerts facilitate your stay up-to-date on all domain-related events.
 Alerts provide you with at-a-glance, as well as detailed insight into your domains, instantly notifying you of email-related DNS changes, impersonation attempts and when a threshold metric specified by you for your domain is crossed.
 It helps you gain awareness on events and act against them faster.